jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 Electronic products, such as gaming monitors and latops have **a long lifespan** of at least 3-5 years.
 Hence, to boost sales consistently, keeping **existing customers** engaged to revisiting and buy different products and attracting **new customers** are crucial.

 #### Hypothesis 1.
 Had existing customers been no longer active over time? - Yes
-> Here, we define exiting customers as those **whoever placed at least one order** from 2019 to 2022, regardless of whether they were guests or members who created accounts.
+> Here, we define exiting customers as those **whoever placed at least one order** from 2019 to 2022, either as guests or members.
 * **Long hiatus** between the last purchase date and January 1, 2023: 79% of customers hadn't made another purchase since at least 13 months ago.
   |**Hiatus Period**|**Number of Customers**|**Percentage**|
   |---:|---:|---:|